 The reason is that when you will be deleting your phone photos, you don’t want them to be deleted from your cloud storage.
 Have you decided?

-Here is how to turn off backup and sync in Google Photos
+Here is how to turn off backup and sync in Google Photos on iPhone and Android.

 - Open Google Photos